j6s/phparch/README.md

 ## Simple Namespace validation

 The most simple type of check PHPArch can help you with are simple namespace based checks:
-Setup rules for which namespace is allowed for forbidden to depend on which other namespace.
+Setup rules for which namespace is allowed or forbidden to depend on which other namespace.

 ```php
 public function testSimpleNamespaces()